Photo by: Gina Coleman/WeedmapsImage lightbox

 - Budder and Wax: Should have consistent color and texture without dark patches or unusual discoloration.

-Start tour concentrate journey smart
+Start your concentrate journey smart

 Cannabis concentrates deliver potent, efficient effects when you understand the fundamentals: extraction methods determine flavor and purity, proper dosing starts small regardless of your flower tolerance, and visual quality indicators like color and consistency reveal product integrity before purchase.
 Whether you choose solvent-based concentrates for higher THC percentages and affordability or solventless options for preserved terpene profiles, lab testing documentation should always confirm what you're consuming.
 Start with minimal doses, verify COAs match your product's batch number, and store concentrates properly to maintain their quality over time.